Nature-based solutions

-Nature-based solutions (or nature-based systems, and abbreviated as NBS or NbS) describe the development and use of nature (biodiversity) and natural processes to address diverse socio-environmental issues.
-These issues include climate change mitigation and adaptation, human security issues such as water security and food security, and disaster risk reduction.
+Nature-based solutions (or nature-based systems, abbreviated as NBS or NbS) describe the development and sustainable use of natural processes and biodiversity to address diverse socio-environmental issues.
+These issues include climate change mitigation, adaptation, and Climate restoration, human security issues such as water security and food security, and disaster risk reduction.
 The aim is that resilient ecosystems (whether natural, managed, or newly created) provide solutions for the benefit of both societies and biodiversity.
 The 2019 UN Climate Action Summit highlighted nature-based solutions as an effective method to combat climate change.
 For example, nature-based systems for climate change adaptation can include natural flood management, restoring natural coastal defences, and providing local cooling.

 The concept of NBS is related to the concept of ecological engineering and ecosystem-based adaptation.
 NBS are also related, conceptually to the practice of ecological restoration.
 The sustainable management approach is a key aspect of NBS development and implementation.

 Mangrove restoration efforts along coastlines provide an example of a nature-based solution that can achieve multiple goals.
 Mangroves moderate the impact of waves and wind on coastal settlements or cities, and they sequester carbon.
 They also provide nursery zones for marine life which is important for sustaining fisheries.
 Additionally, mangrove forests can help to control coastal erosion resulting from sea level rise.

 Green roofs, blue roofs and green walls (as part of green infrastructure) are also nature-based solutions that can be implemented in urban areas.
 They can reduce the effects of urban heat islands, capture stormwater, abate pollution, and act as carbon sinks.
 At the same time, they can enhance local biodiversity.

 NBS systems and solutions are forming an increasing part of national and international policies on climate change.
 They are included in climate change policy, infrastructure investment, and climate finance mechanisms.
 The European Commission has paid increasing attention to NBS since 2013.
 This is reflected in the majority of global NBS case studies reviewed by Debele et al (2023) being located in Europe.
 While there is much scope for scaling-up nature-based systems and solutions globally, they frequently encounter numerous challenges during planning and implementation.

 The IPCC pointed out that the term is "the subject of ongoing debate, with concerns that it may lead to the misunderstanding that NbS on its own can provide a global solution to climate change".
 To clarify this point further, the IPCC also stated that "nature-based systems cannot be regarded as an alternative to, or a reason to delay, deep cuts in GHG emissions".